HOW TO MEASURE A LIFE PHILOSOPHY

-But sooner or later, it has to pass “the test of experience” of real life.
+But sooner or later, they have to pass “the test of experience” of real life.

 As the saying goes, in theory, there’s no difference between theory and practice.
 But in practice, there’s a huge difference between theory and practice.

 Healthy life philosophies aren’t fragile systems that can only survive in narrow, highly insulated, rigidly controlled environments.
-That is to say, they aren’t restricted merely to college campuses.
+In other words, they aren’t restricted merely to college campuses.

 They take in everything - the whole of life.

 It would be interesting to have a few lifelong university types volunteer to work for a few weeks or so as farmers, landscapers, or construction workers.
 Those experiences might be revealing.
 Under certain conditions, certain pie-in-the-sky ideas can just suddenly sound absurd.
 This doesn’t necessarily happen as the result of intellectual argument.
 It can happen from simply becoming more grounded in common sense.

 Certain philosophies might sound great in theory.
 But in the real world, they’re disasters.

 Nihilism is a near-perfect example of a philosophy that’s not livable.
 (It might even be better described more as an “anti-philosophy.”)
 If there is no truth, nothing matters, and everything is meaningless, this leaves an individual at a total loss in regards to what someone should do with themselves.
 Should I go left, or right, up or down?
 It doesn’t matter, because nothing matters.
 As a life philosophy, nihilism is unlivable.

 A livable life philosophy is better than one that isn’t.